rayalan/binary-adages/content/pages/profile-professional-strengths.md

 ## Thoughtful author, presenter, conversationalist

-When I have something to say, I'm capable communicator, both with technical and lay audiences.
+When I have something to say, I'm a capable communicator, both with technical and lay audiences.
 One of my favorite tricks is to compare complex technical topics to ordinary experiences like doing office paperwork or feeding cupcakes to frenzied toddlers.
 Two of the toughest challenges for me in communicating are:

 1. Assessing audience trust in my claims; that is, how much do I need to show my work/reasoning for them to follow along.
 2. Skimping on context because I don't want to insult my audience.
 I'm quickly bored (and possibly more than a bit frustrated) when I'm being taught something I already know without a new application or twist.
 And not wanting to do that to my audience, sometimes I assume my audience has more of a foundation than they do.